JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
  <details>
   <summary>Kazuichi</summary>
-  Actually the first character in DR that represents a dudebro.
+  Actually the first character in DR that represents a dudebro (Hagakure ain't it).
 A very vanilla dudebro, nothing too much other than that.
 </details>
  <details>
   <summary>Peko</summary>